end2endzone/end2endzone-hugo/content/blog/2017-05-28-libvariant-a-c-library-which-encapsulate-any-value-of-variant-types.md

 To prevent any data loss and conversion clamping, it is suggested to retrieve the internal value of a Variant using the same type as its internal type.

-Keep in mind that for most other scenarios,&nbsp;keeping the internal value of a Variant to be restricted to positive signed integers is largely enough for most scenarios allowing values ranging from 0 to +2147483647.
+Keep in mind that for most other scenarios, keeping the internal value of a Variant to be restricted to positive signed integers is largely enough for most scenarios allowing values ranging from 0 to +2147483647.

 ## Out of range value clamping